The Sabbath Dilemma Solved

 For Christ himself has brought peace to us.
 He united Jews and Gentiles into one people when, in his own body on the cross, he broke down the wall of hostility that separated us.
 He did this by ending the system of law with its commandments and regulations.
 He made peace between Jews and Gentiles by creating in himself one new people from the two groups.
 Ephesians 2:14-15 NLT

-That is why the Jewish believers of the first century church never were commanded to teach the gentiles to obey the Old Testament Sabbath day law.
+That is why the Jewish believers of the first century church never was commanded to teach the gentiles to obey the Old Testament Sabbath day law.
 In the New King James translation of the book of James, chapter 2, verse 10, it clearly states:

 “For whoever shall keep the whole law, and yet stumble in one point, he is guilty of all.”
 James 2:10 NKJV